-Your candidate looks good on paper, but do you know how well they’d respond in a challenging workplace situation?
+Your candidate looks good on paper, but how do you know how they’ll respond to a challenging workplace situation?

 Making a good hire involves more than an ability to assess CV-based skills and experience—it also concerns the quality of the interview questions you ask during the hiring process.